News List Print

 Q: What was the most challenging thing you’ve overseen as ARRT’s leader?

 The pandemic.
 ARRT tries to be very systematic and methodical—setting goals, prioritizing, planning the steps to reach our goals, and executing plans in an organized fashion.
 Although ARRT had business continuity plans for various scenarios, none anticipated the widespread, immediate impact of the pandemic.
-Our Board and staff adapted to conditions and pulled together to keep moving foward.
+Our Board and staff adapted to conditions and pulled together to keep moving forward.
 R.T.s were understanding as we adjusted operations, and we continued to provide certification and registration services with few interruptions.
 I kept reminding myself that what we were going through was nothing compared to what R.T.s on the front lines were facing daily.
 My admiration for the people we credential—and their dedication to patient care—soared beyond its already lofty level.

 Q: Is there anything you want to say to all R.T.s?